 |Global Transportation and Maritime Logistics||7.5|

 |Management of Maritime Operations within Supply Chains||7.5|

-Working in the global business of modern shipping and related maritime activities requires profound industry specific knowledge in combination with specialist, disciplinary knowledge.
-The purpose of the minor in Maritime Business is to provide you with a broad, but industry-specific managament competence tailored to the needs of the maritime sector - in Denmark or abroad.
+Working in the global business of modem shipping and related maritime activities requires profound industry specific knowledge in combination with specialist, disciplinary knowledge.
+The purpose of the minor in Maritime Business is to provide you with a broad, but industry-specific management competence tailored to the needs of the maritime sector - in Denmark or abroad.
 Some of the fields covered by the minor include:

 - Global transportation and maritime logistics, including the role and development of seaports, short-sea shipping and hinterland connections

 - The economics of maritime markets, including market segments and business cycles

 - The complexities of changing stakeholder requirements in shipping